Using digital traces to analyze software work: skills, careers and programming languages: Analyzing job advertisements

-To assess how well SO tasks predict salaries in job ads, we focus on the subset of job advertisements that also provide salary information.
-For these jobs, we calculate the total number of SO tasks they list, as well as the average value of these tasks.
+To assess how well our skill taxonomy can be used to predict salaries in job ads, we focus on the subset of job advertisements that also provide salary information.
+For these jobs, we calculate the total number of skills we match to them, as well as the average value of these skills.
 Next, we estimate the following regression model:

-where $w_j$ is the salary or midpoint of the salary range posted for job $j$, $\bar{v}_j$ is the average of the logarithm of the task values across all SO tasks job $j$ requires, $\bar{r}_j$ the average of the task density around these SO tasks (i.e., the coherence of the tasks the job requires) and $n_j$ the number of SO tasks job $j$ requires. $\tau_{y(j)}$ represents year fixed effects to control for general trends in the labor market.
+where $w_j$ is the salary or midpoint of the salary range posted for job $j$, $\bar{v}_j$ is the average of the logarithm of the skill values across all skills that job $j$ requires, $\bar{r}_j$ the average of the skill density around these skills (i.e., the coherence of the skills the job requires) and $n_j$ the number of skills that job $j$ requires. $\tau_{y(j)}$ represents year fixed effects to control for general trends in the labor market.
 Finally, $\varepsilon_j$ is an error term.

 Outcomes are reported in the table of Table~\ref{tab:salary_regression}.
-The estimated effect effect of task value on posted salaries is around 0.9 across all models, suggesting that a $10\%$ increase in task value is associated with a $9\%$ higher salary.
+The estimated effect effect of skill value on posted salaries is around 0.9 across all models, suggesting that a $10\%$ increase in skill value is associated with a $9\%$ higher salary.